Éire Óg, Inis GAA

-Prior to the official club formation in 1952, the Ennis Dalcassians represented the county capital.
+Prior to the official club formation in 1952, Ennis Dalcassians represented the county capital.

-Between 1944-1956 and 1994-1995, players from local rivals St. Joseph's, Doora-Barefield joined up with the club to form the Ennis Faughs.
-Both clubs were competing at lower levels at the time so it was seen as an opportunity to play senior football.
-The Ennis Faughs competed in thirteen county finals, winning five Senior Football titles in 1947, 1948, 1952, 1954 and 1994.
-They also won an Intermediate Hurling title in 1945, and an Intermediate Football title in 1946.
+Numerous times in the past, players from neighbours and local rivals, Doora-Barefield, accepted invitations to join up with the club as Ennis Faughs.
+Both clubs were individually competing at lower levels at these times, so it was seen as an opportunity for them to play at higher levels.
+Ennis Faughs competed in eight senior football finals, winning five senior football titles in 1947, 1948, 1952, 1954 and 1994.
+Ennis Faughs also won a senior hurling title in 1890, an intermediate hurling title in 1945, an intermediate football title in 1946, and a junior A football title in 1968.